AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 Trust Service Providers ("TSPs") are companies that offer a wide range of identity and transaction services, including certificate authority services such as providing and preserving digital certificates for creating and validating electronic seals as well as authenticating the organizations that applied the electronic seals.

-The PDF Electronic Seal API supports digital certificates hosted by Qualified Trust Service Providers ("QTSPs") recognized under the eIDAS regulation and who support the open API standard from the Cloud Signature Consortium.
+The PDF Electronic Seal API supports digital certificates hosted by Qualified Trust Service Providers ("QTSPs") recognized under the eIDAS regulation and who support the open API standard from the Cloud Signature Consortium (CSC).
 These TSPs must support explicit authorization (based on a static PIN only), and the OAuth 2.0 client credential authorization flow.
 Seal API currently supports the following TSPs : <!-- REFERENCES https://helpx.adobe.com/acrobat/kb/approved-trust-list1.html -->
 <br/>